 Parrotlets, especially when kept alone, can be quite affectionate towards their owners.
 They’re also very intelligent and receptive to learning tricks.
 You do need to keep up with their training, as they can become bitey when untamed (and those tiny beaks are surprisingly powerful).

 Pacific parrotlets are not known for being the best cage mates.
 They can be territorial and even downright aggressive, picking fights with birds and other creatures much larger than them.
 They’re not a great choice for a mixed aviary: if you’d like to get some company for your parrotlet, it’s often best to just find it a mate.

 Did you know?
 Pacific parrotlets are sexually dimorphic.
 This means that it’s usually possible to visually sex them, making it easier to find pairs.
-Male specimens feature blue shadow behind the eyes, on part of the back and on the wing tips.
+Male specimens sport blue shadow behind the eyes, on part of the back and on the wing tips.

 Pacific parrotlet housing